Assignment 4: F♭ Interpreter

 - The README.md in the distribution contains basic instructions on how to install, build, and run the various interpreters in the FbDK.

-- For part 1, you will need to fill in the very incomplete
+- The only file you need to work on is to fill in the very incomplete

 eval